 8. There Are No Boundaries

-People in a codependent relationship share an intense and volatile bond with their partners.
+People in a codependent relationship may share an intense and volatile bond with their partners; or this dynamic may be unacknowledged, unspoken, and simply accepted out of passivity and people pleasing.
 They are unable to differentiate their feelings and needs from their partner’s feelings and needs.
 This often leads to anxiety, frustration, and confusion.

 9. You Are Unsure About Your Feelings